 You may remember that I don’t have health insurance.
-For this reason, treatment hasn’t been an option for me until now.
-However, since we moved there is a much more affordable clinic ($15-$30 per visit instead of $70-$80).
-I’m hopeful, but not naive.
-I’ve watched my dad struggle with depression my entire life, despite treatment.
+For this reason, treatment hasn’t been an option for me.
+But even if it were, I’ve watched my dad struggle with depression my entire life, despite treatment.
 There is no cure all, until God fulfills the promise He spoke into my life for healing.

 I strongly prefer natural remedies, so if you have any info on non-medicinal remedies for depression, I would love for you to share!